algorandfoundation/algokit-cli/docs/features/dispenser.md

 - `--output`, -o: Output mode where you want to store the generated access token.
 Defaults to stdout.
 Only applicable when --ci flag is set.
 - `--file`, -f: Output filename where you want to store the generated access token.
 Defaults to `ci_token.txt`.
 Only applicable when --ci flag is set and --output mode is `file`.

+> Please note, algokit relies on [keyring](https://pypi.org/project/keyring/) for storing your API credentials.
+This implies that your credentials are stored in your system's keychain.
+By default it will prompt for entering your system password unless you have set it up to always allow access for `algokit-cli` to obtain API credentials.

 ## Logout

 ```zsh